PenguinPuff/university-math/README.md

-just latex-ing all the math (and related) courses sequentially, will keep getting updated regularly (if im not lazy) Mathematics Courses taken at the Technische Universität München:
+just latex-ing all the math (and related) courses sequentially, will keep getting updated regularly (if im not lazy) Mathematics Courses (topics mentioned) taken at the Technische Universität München:
 - Ordinary Differential Equations
+- Statistical Learning and Inferential Statistics
 - Calculus III or Multivariable Calculus
 - Uncertainty Modeling in Engineering
 - Functional Programming